How to Become a Digital Collection Librarian

 What does a Digital Collection Librarian do?

 A Digital Collection Librarian maintains a library's digital collection of books, serials, documents, audiovisuals, or other materials, and assists groups and individuals in locating, obtaining and using materials.
 Trains others in the creation or preservation of digital resources and the use of the library's digital system(s).
 Being a Digital Collection Librarian is responsible for the library's open source projects and procures licenses for digital content.
 Interacts with IT staff in selecting/developing, implementing and maintaining the library's technical infrastructure.
-Additionally, Digital Collection Librarian require a master's degree in library science from an ALA-accredited school in a related field.
+Additionally, Digital Collection Librarian requires a master's degree in library science from an ALA-accredited school in a related field.
 Typically reports to a director.
 The Digital Collection Librarian manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 To be a Digital Collection Librarian typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1 - 3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.

 As a member of the Digital Initiatives Scholarship Department, the Digital Collections Librarian will provide strategic and innovative leadership for the burgeoning digital asset management and preservation program of the Swarthmore College Libraries.